 Overall term: 2019 to 2023

-Partner countries face similar challenges in employing environmental technologies.
-They often have inadequate political, legal and administrative framework conditions, lack technical skills and their markets are largely underdeveloped.
+The project partner countries have a common challenge for the introduction of environmental technologies.
+They have inadequate political, legal and administrative frameworks, low technical capacities and their markets are poorly developed.

-In the partner countries of the export initiative, conducive framework conditions for applying modern environmental and climate protection technologies are established.
+Selected partner countries of the Export Initiative have created favourable framework conditions for introducing modern environmental and climate protection technologies.

-The project is implementing these measures in Jordan, Thailand, Malaysia, Indonesia, Ukraine, India and Egypt, as well as in a global module.
-Further measures are taking place in coordination with the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+The global project implements these measures in the following seven countries: Jordan, Thailand, Malaysia, Indonesia, Ukraine, India and Egypt but also in two global modules.
+Additional measures will be implemented as needed and according to the priorities of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).

-To this end, the supported projects and measures develop technical and institutional know-how and prepare for the use of environmental and climate change mitigation technologies.
-The focus is on knowledge transfer, environmental education, raising awareness and capacity building, thus helping these measures establish a circular economy and achieve the Sustainable Development Goals (SDGs).
+To this end, the supported projects and measures build up technical and institutional know-how, preparing and facilitating the introduction and use of environmental and climate protection technologies.
+The focus of the implemented measures is on knowledge transfer, environmental education and awareness raising, and building capacities as a contribution to build up a circular economy and to achieve sustainable development goals (SDGs).

-The project creates the prerequisites for increasing the demand for innovative technologies, therefore putting sustainable structures in place.
-It also encourages the use of environmental technologies on a pilot basis.
-The export initiative complements the work of the German Federal Ministry for Economic Affairs and Energy (BMWi) to promote foreign trade and the development cooperation work of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The project thereby creates specific framework conditions for a demand for innovative technologies and ensures that sustainable structures are in place.
+The use of environmental technologies is also promoted through pilot projects.
+The Export Initiative is thus complementary to the foreign trade promotion activities of the German Federal Ministry for Economic Affairs (BMWi) and the development cooperation activities of the German Federal Ministry for Economic Cooperation and Development (BMZ).

-A Ukrainian-German city network has been set up and a city competition was held involving Ukrainian cities.
+A Ukrainian-German city network was established, and a city competition was held with Ukrainian cities.